 Even the most unusual road signs in Iceland are somewhat easy to understand.
-This mystical island is heaven for long and peaceful drives in nature, and we don’t feel like adapting to the Icelandic Road is a big deal.
+This mystical country is heaven for long and peaceful drives in nature, and we don’t feel like adapting to the Icelandic Road is a big deal.
 Most signs will look like they do at home, while others might look a bit peculiar.

 Driving in another country can feel quite foreign (pun intended).
 And while you will be greeted by your usual stop signs and parking signs, there will be plenty of Iceland road signs that you won’t be familiar with.
 In this article, we discuss exactly what to expect on your drive around the island.